 If you’re planning to travel to “The Grand Canyon State”, use this Arizona dog-friendly travel guide to start your research:

-4 Dog-Friendly Attractions in Arizona
+4 Dog-Friendly Activities in Arizona

 What’s a trip with your dog without some attractions to add to your adventure?
 Dogs aren’t welcome everywhere, so it’s important to check out places before you go to make sure you can bring your dog with you.
-Here are a few dog-friendly attractions in Arizona to consider for your trip:
+Here are a few dog-friendly activities in Arizona to consider for your trip:

 1. Grand Canyon National Park